 It's important for your child to have plenty of practice swimming.
 Having your own pool can make a big difference.
 For other swimming opportunities, consider local swimming pools, community centers and water parks.
-But always keep a watchful eye on your child as he or she is learning.
+But always keep a watchful eye on your child as they are learning.

 Enroll in Classes

 Consider enrolling your child in formal classes.
 A young lifeguard may also be willing to offer a few lessons at an inexpensive price.
-If you have your own pool, this person may agree to teach your child where he or she is already comfortable.
+If you have your own pool, this person may agree to teach your child where they are already comfortable.
 The American Academy of Pediatrics recommends swimming lessons for children age four and older because these often reduce safety risks.
 However, it also cautions that each child develops differently.